ranwez/GeneModelTransfer/README.md

 ```

-Then execute the following command to run the pipeline
+Then execute the following command to run the pipeline with the test files
 ```
 nextflow run lrrtransfer.nf --genome $PWD/chromosome1_punctata.fasta --mode best --input $PWD/input.txt
 ```